From zero to rendered form in under 2 minutes. No SDK required, just a POST request.

 # JavaScript / TypeScript npm install formforge-sdk # Python pip install formforge

-FormForge includes three built-in themes.
+FormForge includes four built-in themes.
 Add a theme property to your JSON to select one:

 modern (default) — Clean, minimal design with emerald green accent.
 Best for most use cases.corporate — Professional blue theme with tighter border radius.
 Ideal for B2B and enterprise apps.playful — Rounded corners, purple accent, friendly feel.
-Great for consumer-facing products.{
+Great for consumer-facing products.minimal — Borderless inputs, monospace labels, lots of whitespace.
+Perfect for developer tools and modern apps.{

 "title": "Event Registration",